hendrtd/engr-1110/docs/modules/m07/hands-on/trello-solo.md

 to manage the work required for the team project in this course.

-This activity is designed to introduce you to Trello and to get you started using it in a Team Lab Assignment.
+This activity is designed to introduce you to Trello and to get you started using it to plan, organize, and document your work.

 1. Load [Trello](http://trello.com) in a web browser. ![](img/trello.png)